VANKYO Leisure 470 Projector Review

 Gaming

 The VANKYO Leisure 470 projector is a poor choice for gaming.
 It uses a 720p panel and only accepts up to a 1080p@60Hz signal, which it has to scale, so most games look soft and a bit fuzzy.
-Brightness is limited, so games look dim, although it does have very good contrast.
+Brightness is limited, so games look dim, though it offers very good contrast.
 Input lag is on the high side, so controls feel sluggish in all titles.
 There are no gaming extras like 120Hz support, VRR, or ALLM, and since there's no audio passthrough, you also have to rely on the built-in speakers or route sound from your console or PC separately.

 Pros